tobySolutions/auto-subtitle-generator/README.md

 - [ ] allow users loading a more powerful model
 - [ ] test different languages
 - [ ] burn the subtitles on the video

-## Our Mission

-Our goal is to grow the adoption of open source AI in products.
-We believe that the AI revolution should be in the hands of the people, not just large corporations.
-By making AI accessible and understandable, we hope to empower individuals to create their own AI-powered solutions.

 ## Getting Started